-The principal here is much the same as the hair dryer method only instead of applying heat that way we are going to use a microwave oven (assuming that your moulding will fit inside your microwave).
+The principal here is much the same as the hair dryer method only instead of applying heat that way we are going to use a bath of boiling water.

 You’ll know when the moulding is ready as it will be easily pliable and you should be able to press it into the shape you need without forcing it.
 As before just hold it in place and shape with some adhesive tape until it has cooled and it will retain its shape ready to be permanently affixed.